Allanware/allanware.github.io/content/posts/why-do-i-write-this-blog/index.md

 summary: Why do I start writting blog and what can you expect from this blog
 weight: 1
 ---
 There isn't a English version yet.
-Please click on <ins>Zh</ins> to access the Chinese version.
+Please click on <ins>Zh</ins> above to access the Chinese version.